Salix-OS/docs.salixos.org/content/faq/enable-root/_index.md

 ---
-title: "How to enable the root user"
+title: "How to Enable the root User"
-menutitle: "Enable the root user"
+linktitle: "Enable the root User"
 ---

 Since the 14.1 release the root user is disabled by default and the use